The best places to eat, stay, shop and visit in the South West

 1. Cook the rice as required for the number of servings and set aside.

-2. For the sauce: place all of the ingredients in a small saucepan and cook over a medium heat until the sugar dissolves, then set aside.
+2. For the tamarind sauce: put all the ingredients in a small saucepan and cook over a medium heat until the sugar dissolves, then set aside.
 Any leftover sauce can be kept in the fridge for up to five days.

-4. For the crispy shallots: peel, half and finely slice the shallots, then heat the oil in a deep saucepan or work to 180C over a medium–high heat.
-Gently lower the sliced shallots into the hot oil and stir to distribute.
+4. For the crispy shallots: heat the oil in a deep saucepan over a medium–high heat.
+Gently lower the sliced shallots into the hot oil and stir.
 Lower the heat to medium and fry for 15 minutes, stirring from time to time.
 Once all the shallots are brown, turn the heat down and cook for a further 2–3 minutes.
 Drain through a sieve set over a mixing bowl, and let the shallots cool in the sieve.
-Store the shallots in an airtight container and the oil in a jar for up to two weeks.
+Store the shallots in an airtight container, and the oil in a jar, for up to two weeks.

 5. To serve: spoon the fluffy rice onto plates to create a bed for the eggs.
 Place the eggs on the rice and drizzle 4–5 tablespoons of tamarind sauce over them.
 Top with a sprinkling of crispy shallots.